 Risk Factors for Seniors

-Managing Low Blood Sugar in Seniors means knowing what makes them more at risk.
-As people get older, their kidneys and livers work less well.
-This makes drugs more dangerous and harder to control blood sugar.
+Managing Low Blood Sugar in Seniors means knowing what puts them at risk.
+As people age, their kidneys and livers work less well, making drugs more dangerous and making it harder to control blood sugar.

 Chronic conditions like heart disease or infections make things even worse.